mediamonks/transition-component/docs/guide/muban/README.md

 ```

 ### Page transition implementation
-To enable page transitions you can use add the `usePageTransitions` hook to your `App` component
+To enable page transitions you can use add the `usePageTransitions` hook to your `App` component.

 ```ts
 import { defineComponent } from '@muban/muban';